Symmetric union presentations for 2-bridge ribbon knots: Properties of symmetric unions

-\item {\bf Families of knots with the same polynomial invariants:} T.\,Kanenobu used in 1986 symmetric unions to construct knots with the same Jones or Homfly polynomial.
-In 2004 he used the following chiral knot in order to present a knot whose chirality is not detected by the Links/Gould invariant.
+\item In 2004 Taizo Kanenobu used the chiral knot in the right of Figure \ref{det1} in order to present a knot whose chirality is not detected by the Links/Gould invariant, see \cite{deWitLinks}, \cite{IshiiKanenobu}.
+This knot is a symmetric union with respect to two different axes, resulting in different partial knots.
+A similar diagram can be found in Example 3.1 in \cite{EisermannLamm2007}. \end{itemize}